Carp: Aquaculture

 Various species of carp have been domesticated and reared as food fish across Europe and Asia for thousands of years.
-These various species appear to have been domesticated independently, as the various domesticated carp species are native to different parts of Eurasia.
+These various species appear to have been domesticated independently, as they are native to different parts of Eurasia.
 Aquaculture has been pursued in China for at least 2,400 years.
 A tract by Fan Li in the fifth century BC details many of the ways carp were raised in ponds.
 The common carp (Cyprinus carpio) is originally from Central Europe.
 Several carp species (collectively known as Asian carp) were domesticated in East Asia.
 Carp that are originally from South Asia, for example catla (Gibelion catla), rohu (Labeo rohita) and mrigal (Cirrhinus cirrhosus), are known as Indian carp.
 Their hardiness and adaptability have allowed domesticated species to be propagated all around the world.

-Although the carp was an important aquatic food item, as more fish species have become readily available for the table, the importance of carp culture in Western Europe has diminished.
+Although carp was an important aquatic food item, as more fish species have become readily available for the table, the importance of carp culture in Western Europe has diminished.
 Demand has declined, partly due to the appearance of more desirable table fish such as trout and salmon through intensive farming, and environmental constraints.
 However, fish production in ponds is still a major form of aquaculture in Central and Eastern Europe, including the Russian Federation, where most of the production comes from low or intermediate-intensity ponds.
 In Asia, the farming of carp continues to surpass the total amount of farmed fish volume of intensively sea-farmed species, such as salmon and tuna.

 Breeding

 Selective breeding programs for the common carp include improvement in growth, shape, and resistance to disease.
 Experiments carried out in the USSR used crossings of broodstocks to increase genetic diversity, and then selected the species for traits such as growth rate, exterior traits and viability, and/or adaptation to environmental conditions such as variations in temperature.
-Selected carp for fast growth and tolerance to cold, the Ropsha carp.
-The results showed a 30 to 77.4% improvement of cold tolerance, but did not provide any data for growth rate.
+From these experiments Ropsha hybrid carp were developed, for traits such as tolerance to cold.
 An increase in growth rate was observed in the second generation in Vietnam, Moav and Wohlfarth (1976) showed positive results when selecting for slower growth for three generations compared to selecting for faster growth.
 Schaperclaus (1962) showed resistance to the dropsy disease wherein selected lines suffered low mortality (11.5%) compared to unselected (57%).

 The major carp species used traditionally in Chinese aquaculture are the black, grass, silver and bighead carp.
-In the 1950s, the Pearl River Fishery Research Institute in China made a technological breakthrough in the induced breeding of these carps, which has resulted in a rapid expansion of freshwater aquaculture in China.
+In the 1950s, the Pearl River Fishery Research Institute in China made a technological breakthrough in the induced breeding of these carps, which resulted in a rapid expansion of freshwater aquaculture in China.
 In the late 1990s, scientists at the Chinese Academy of Fishery Sciences developed a new variant of the common carp called the Jian carp (Cyprinus carpio var.
 Jian).
 This fish grows rapidly and has a high feed conversion rate.
 Over 50% of the total aquaculture production of carp in China has now converted to Jian carp.